temporalio/documentation/docs/application-development/foundations.md

 :::

-In this section you will find the following:
+In this section you can find the following:

 - [How to run a dev Cluster](#run-a-dev-cluster)
 - [How to add your SDK](#add-your-sdk)